-An Oberlin College graduate and first president of Michigan Central College (later to become Hillsdale College).
-The school opened with only five students in a small, deserted two-room store.
+An Oberlin College graduate, Graham was the first president of Michigan Central College (later to become Hillsdale College).
+The school opened with only five students in a small, deserted, two-room store.
 He resigned the presidency in 1848 to become a pastor in Saco, Maine.

 Edmund Burke Fairfield, 1848-69

 With Ransom Dunn, Fairfield was a primary leader in making the new college at Hillsdale successful.
 His major theme was a ringing endorsement of freedom.
 An active Republican, he was elected Lieutenant-Governor of Michigan in 1858.

 Fairfield’s successor was James Calder, and in his short administration the commercial school was opened, and the theological department was established.
 During the first year of his presidency, Hillsdale had 724 students.
 Calder resigned in 1871 to become president of what is now Pennsylvania State University.

 Facing almost total destruction of the campus by fire, Graham led the rebuilding of the campus during the 1873 financial panic.

 Durgin, a native of New Hampshire, headed the College just after the disastrous fire of 1874.
 A large and somewhat alarming sign greeted his arrival: “Welcome to the toil which ends with a crown.”
 However, three new buildings were soon built, academic progress continued at a rapid rate, and Hillsdale’s fame continued to rise.